levinotik/ParseBird/rules.md

 ### Hashtags
 ---

-A hashtag is a string of characters beginning with a '#' character followed by one or more alphanumeric characters.
+A hashtag is a string of characters beginning with a '#' character followed by one or more alphanumeric characters, terminated by either a space or end of string.
 It must contain at least one letter.
 A hashtag may not contain another hash character aside from the initial character.

 The following table summarizes the rules: